abolore1/Meme-Generator/README.md

-Click the pix Generator button and input your text in both textfield.
+Click the Generator button and input your text in both textfield.